How to Automate and Optimize Magento Meta Keywords for Better SEO

 When creating a product template, you'll work with the following metadata fields: meta title, meta description, meta keywords, H1 (page title), and SEO description position (optional).

-The keyword [product_name] is placed at the beginning, which is vital for ranking and indexing.
-Adding the category name [category_name] helps clarify the page's topic and provides additional context.
-The store name [store_name] indicates the place of purchase and contributes to brand recognition.
-Adhere to the recommended length (60–70 characters, including spaces) so that the meta title remains fully visible in Google search results and is properly indexed.
+The keyword [product_name] is placed at the beginning, where it carries the most weight.
+Adding the category name [category_name] helps clarify the page's topic, and the store name [store_name] contributes to brand recognition.
+Stick to the commonly recommended length (50-60 characters, including spaces) so the meta title displays in full in search results.

 Meta Description: Buy [product_name] in [category_name] at [store_name].
-Fast delivery, genuine quality, and favorable prices.
+Fast delivery, authentic products, and competitive prices.
 Order now and enjoy exclusive offers!

-The snippet begins with the keyword [product_name], confirming relevance.
-It then adds context by mentioning the category [category_name] and the store [store_name].
-Key benefits—such as fast delivery, genuine quality, and competitive pricing—help make it more appealing and increase the Click-Through Rate (CTR).
-A clear call to action, like Order now, guides the user toward the next step.
+The snippet begins with the keyword [product_name], confirming relevance, then adds context with the category and store names.
+Concrete benefits - fast delivery, authentic products, competitive prices - make it more appealing, and a call to action like Order now tells the shopper what to do next.

 Meta Keywords: [product_name], [category_name], [product_brand]